oracle-livelabs/apex/online-book-store-app/11-admin-page/11-admin-page.md

 ## Task 4: Manage Books Information

 In this task, you'll create a page to manage book information.
 Start by navigating to the Application Home Page and creating a new blank page with the identification details set.
-Then, customize the page layout and Appearance.
+Then, customize the page layout and appearance.
 Next, create regions for updating book information and searching for books.
 Configure dynamic actions to handle search functionality and refresh actions.
 Set up buttons for editing, resetting, and creating book entries.

 1. On Page Designer toolbar, Navigate to **(+ v)** and select **Blank Page**.
     ![close dialog](images/11-4-nav-create-page.png " ")